vkdolea/age-system/README.md

 - **Spanish**: by Discord user *ForjaSalvaje#2419*.

 ## [Change log](https://github.com/vkdolea/age-system/wiki/Release-Notes)
+## 0.8.0 [2021-xx-yy]
+### Fixed
+- Focus bonus disappears if 2 or more items had a Focus bonus.
+- CSS styling issue preventing some icons from different modules from being displayed.

 ## 0.7.16 [2021-08-29]
 ### Fixed
 - Bug preventing Mod to Aim to be taken into accound when rolling.